Linothorax: History

 Some scholars believe that Homer refers to a linothorax when he describes Ajax the Lesser as "linen-breasted" (Iliad 2.529 and 2.830).
 Other scholars believe that this refers to a linen tunic or smooth glossy skin.

-The first clear reference to linen armour in any ancient language is a line by the poet Alcaeus, who lived around 650–550 BCE.
-From the fifth century BCE to the first century CE, Greek and Roman writers mention soldiers from many nations wearing linen armour, but they rarely describe it in detail.
+The first clear reference to linen armour in any ancient language is a line by the poet Alcaeus, who lived around 650–550 BC.
+From the fifth century BC to the first century AD, Greek and Roman writers mention soldiers from many nations wearing linen armour, but they rarely describe it in detail.
 These writers include Herodotus (2.182, 3.47, 7.63), Livy (4.19.2–20.7), Strabo (Geography, 3.3.6, 13.1.10), Suetonius (Galba 19.1), and Pausanias.
-The philosopher Plutarch says that Alexander the Great wore a "double linen breastplate" at the battle of Gaugamela (Plutarch, Life of Alexander 32.8-12).
+The philosopher Plutarch says that Alexander the Great wore a "double linen breastplate" at the battle of Gaugamela (Plutarch, Life of Alexander 32.8–12).
 References to linen armour become much rarer in the Roman imperial period.
 It seems likely that as the Roman army developed cheap forms of iron armour such as the lorica hamata, there was less demand for linen armour.

-Beginning around 575 BCE, artists in the Aegean often show a distinctive style of armour with a smooth piece wrapped around the chest, two flaps over the shoulders, and a skirt of flaps covering the hips and belly.
-By the 4th century BCE armour with a similar shape appears in wall paintings in Italy, sealstones in Persia, gold combs in Crimea, and stone carvings in Gaul.
+Beginning around 575 BC, artists in the Aegean often show a distinctive style of armour with a smooth piece wrapped around the chest, two flaps over the shoulders, and a skirt of flaps covering the hips and belly.
+By the 4th century BC, armour with a similar shape appears in wall paintings in Italy, sealstones in Persia, gold combs in Crimea, and stone carvings in Gaul.
 Because only a few examples of armour shaped like this survive, researchers such as Peter Connolly identify the lost armour with the linen armour in texts.
 Linen would decay and so leave little archaeological evidence.
 On the Alexander Sarcophagus and Alexander Mosaic, Alexander the Great and his soldiers wear this type of armour.
 Artists of the Roman imperial period rarely show this type of armour.
 The extant armour with this shape are made of iron plate, iron scales, or iron mail, and so the armour which decayed was likely made of more than one material.

-Researchers at the University of Wisconsin-Green Bay built and tested some glued linen armour.
-Their copy was resistant to broad-head arrows and slashing damage of weapons with sharp edges.
-The bend of the fabric would allow the energy of the arrows to dissipate through the material and protect the user from lacerations, and arrows that struck at an angle would often deflect to penetrate a space between different layers of linen, rather than penetrating the linen itself.
-Blunt force trauma would still transfer through the armor, however, and possibly damage the internal organs of the soldier.